fmcyamwe/comp4104A1/README.txt

  -We assume that the passed-in runtime is the time at which the program should start gracefully exiting.
 That is to say when the timer goes off, we don't abruptly interrupt all of the threads and then exit.
 Because of this, we end up running a little longer than the time passed-in, but we exit gracefully.

+ -We assume that although Customers are serviced in order with respect to when they got a seat in the Salon, the order in which they enter the Salon after they finished growing their hair is supposed to be undetermined.

  -We assume printed output should be orderly (a sentence isn't interrupted half-way through with another sentence).
 That is only one thread prints out at a time.